Claudia Koonz

 Claudia Ann Koonz is an American historian of Nazi Germany.
 Koonz's critique of the role of women during the Nazi era, from a feminist perspective, has become a subject of much debate and research in itself.
 She is a recipient of the PEN New England Award, and a National Book Award finalist.
 Koonz has appeared on the podcasts Holocaust, hosted by University of California Television, and Real Dictators, hosted by Paul McGann.
 In the months before the 2020 United States presidential election, Koonz wrote about the risks of autocracy in the United States for History News Network and the New School's Public Seminar.

 Education

-Koonz received a BA in 1962 from the University of Wisconsin, Madison that included two semesters studying at the University of Munich.
+Koonz received a BA in 1962 from the University of Wisconsin, Madison that included two semesters studying at LMU Munich.
 After a year of traveling overland through Asia, she studied at Columbia University, from which she earned an MA in 1964, before earning a PhD from Rutgers University in 1969.